Using Computers You Don't Own

 Who is managing the computer's security?
 Hotels, convention centers, airports, and the like generally outsource technical support services, so you are gambling on the integrity of both the institution’s staff and the company providing the service.

 Have malicious programs been installed?
 When you are on a computer you don’t own, a keylogger could be recording everything you type.
-This means you may unknowingly expose your passwords and other information could be stolen even if you are sending them via a secure (https) web session.
-They will be captured before they go out over the network.
+This means you may unknowingly expose your passwords and other sensitive information could be stolen even if you are sending them via a secure web session (i.e., https).
+The data will be captured before it goes out over the network.

 - Is someone watching your network traffic?